 If the latter, I'm not sure we can provide technical support.
 If the former, it'd be great to get more details - ideally a Commons URL - so that I can investigate the "blank page".

-#2 Updated by Marilyn Weber almost 2 years ago
+#2 Updated by Marilyn Weber about 2 years ago

 "Hi, Its a local install on a laptop.
 I tried to export a project, but nothing happened.
 A new page tried to load, but nothing appeared on it. my own local host address was in the navigation bar - using Opera browser, and was online at the time.

 This is the URL I get when I try to take the the first step to export